velopaymentsapi/velo-ruby/docs/UsersApi.md

 opts = {
   type: VeloPayments::UserType::BACKOFFICE, # UserType | The Type of the User.
   status: VeloPayments::UserStatus::ENABLED, # UserStatus | The status of the User.
-  entity_id: TODO, # String | The entityId of the User.
+  entity_id: '38400000-8cf0-11bd-b23e-10b96e4ef00d', # String | The entityId of the User.
+  payee_type: VeloPayments::PayeeType::COMPANY, # PayeeType | The Type of the Payee entity.
+Either COMPANY or INDIVIDUAL.
   page: 56, # Integer | Page number.
 Default is 1.
   page_size: 56, # Integer | The number of results to return in a page
   sort: 'sort_example' # String | List of sort fields (e.g. ?sort=email:asc,lastName:asc) Default is email:asc 'name' The supported sort fields are - email, lastNmae.